 "A timeless resource that we look forward to using with the children for many years to come!" - NW Awards 2019 (Creativity)

-Beautiful natural solid beechwood nesting shape sets in the seven colours of the rainbow, with a natural finish to show the grain of the wood.
-The 4 geometric shapes are squares, rectangles, triangles and arches.
-The inner block in each nesting group is a solid 3D shape.
+Beautiful smooth solid beechwood nesting arches in the seven colours of the rainbow, with a natural finish to show the grain of the wood.
+The inner block is a solid 3D semicircle.

 Supports the following areas of learning:

 • Physical Development - motor skills, construction